CameronCode22/CAN-Gateway/README.md

 # CAN-Gateway
-Arduino CAN communication with LED &amp; toggle switch in order to select rider weight input
+Arduino CAN communication with LED &amp; toggle switch in order to select weight changes